Custom API event handlers

 Last updated: 3 minutes read.

-It is important to note that unlike Tyk JSVM middleware, Tyk JSVM event handlers execute in a global JavaScript environment, this means that if you have the same event handler name that contains slightly different code across two APIs, only one of them will execute, as the other will be overridden when loaded.
+It is important to note that unlike custom JavaScript plugins, custom event handlers execute in a global JavaScript environment.
+This means that you need to be careful when naming the event handlers: if you use the same event handler name for different event handling code across two APIs, only one of them will execute, as the other will be overridden when loaded.

-Tyk JSVM event handlers have access to the Tyk JSVM API, which gives access to the session object store, and enables the ability for making HTTP calls outside of the Tyk environment, this is particularly useful if you want to interface with another API with a complex request/response cycle.
+Custom event handlers have access to the JavaScript API which gives access to the session object and enables your code to make HTTP calls.
+This is particularly useful if you want to interface with another API with a complex request/response cycle.

-Creating an event handler is very similar to creating middleware, simply invoke the correct constructors with a closure in the TykJS namespace:
+Creating an event handler is very similar to creating custom JS plugins, simply invoke the correct constructors with a closure in the TykJS namespace:

 var sampleHandler = new TykJS.TykEventHandlers.NewEventHandler({});